slate7/Track-Pacing-System/README.md

-# How to Use RN

-Run code, open website
+# Instructions

+Download all files
+Upload .ino file to Arduino
+Keep ardunio plugged in to laptop
+Run code and control using localhost